ponderworthy/MultiJACK/README.md

     JACK_DEFAULT_SERVER=SOFT1 bash -c 'yoshimi'

 which runs yoshimi, setting that variable for its run alone.

-All of our binaries are now running, and the IP link is functional; but we also need to connect zita-n2j on the hard server, to the real audio hardware outputs, and also Yoshimi, to zita-j2n, on soft server SOFT1.
+That gives us a signal source on soft server #1.
+And all of our binaries are now running, and the IP links are functional.
+But we also need to connect the zita-n2j instances on the hard server, to the real audio hardware outputs, and also Yoshimi, to zita-j2n, on soft server SOFT1.
 To do this, we run Patchage, twice:

     patchage
     JACK_DEFAULT_SERVER=SOFT1 bash -c 'patchage'

 and make the connections.
 And then we try Yoshimi using its on-screenkeyboard.
 Voila!
+We can then add other JACK clients to any of the JACK servers we desire, and watch things behave in wonderful ways.

 ### Addenda